programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

 Now, let's walk through each of these function calls below.

 One important thing to remember is that the results you get from each of these function calls do not reflect words that are *definitionally* similar, but rather words that are used in the same *contexts*.
-This is an important distinction to keep in mind because while some of the words you'll get in your results are likely to have similar meanings, you may have a few words in there that seem confusing.
+This is an important distinction to keep in mind, because while some of the words you'll get in your results are likely to have similar meanings, your model may have a few words that seem confusing.
 Word2vec embeddings guess the context of a word based on the words that often appear around it.
-Having a weird word appear in your results does not indicate necessarily that something is wrong with your model or corpus but rather may reflect that those words are used in the same way in your corpus.
+Having a weird word appear in your results does not indicate necessarily that something is wrong with your model or corpus, but rather may reflect that those words are used in the same way in your corpus.
 It always helps to go back to your corpus and get a better sense of how the language is actually used in your texts.

 **Most_similar** -- this function allows you to retrieve words that are similar to your chosen word.
 In this case, we are asking for the top ten words in our corpus that are closest to the word "milk."
 If you want a longer list, change the number assigned to ```topn``` to the number of items you want in your list.
 The code below will return the ten words with the highest cosine similarities to the word "milk" (or whatever other query term you supply).
-The higher the cosine similarity, the "closer" the words are to your query term in vector space—remember that closeness in vector space means that words are used in the same kinds of contexts.
+The higher the cosine similarity, the "closer" the words are to your query term in vector space (remember that closeness in vector space means that words are used in the same kinds of contexts).

 ```
 # returns a list with the top ten words used in similar contexts to the word "milk"
 model.wv.most_similar('milk', topn=10)
 ```

-You can also provide the most\_similar function with more specific information about your word(s) of interest.
+You can also provide the 'most_similar' function with more specific information about your word(s) of interest.
 In the code block below, you'll notice that one word (“recipe”) is tied to the positive parameter and the other (“milk”) is associated with negative.
-This call to most\_similar will return a list of words that are most contextually similar to "recipe" but not the word "milk."
+This call to 'most_similar' will return a list of words that are most contextually similar to "recipe," but not the word "milk."

 ```